Upson County, Georgia⁞740± ACRES

 - Additional site for another lake

-This amazing property was the Hightower Place Headquarters and features the “Hightower House,” a landmark home of Georgia built in 1947 by famed architect Philip Shutze and completely modernized in 2015, overlooking a Beautiful 68 +/- acre Lake plus the Famous Lakehouse built for Entertaining, and Great Wildlife Habitat
+This amazing property was the Hightower Place Headquarters and features the “Hightower House,” a landmark home of Georgia built in 1947 by famed architect Philip Schutze and modernized in 2015, Overlooking a 68+/- acre Lake plus the Famous Lakehouse built for Entertaining, and Great Wildlife Habitat

 Everyone who has been its landowner over the last 100 years has done an exceptional job of maintaining and preserving this special place, particularly its current steward.
 Originally founded by Julian T. and Grace Hightower in 1945, little expense and talent was spared creating what was to become one of Georgia’s finest examples of Anglo-Palladian country house architecture, garden grounds, and private lake.
 Today, the entire estate has been meticulously restored, modernized and its 740 acres are one of the finest recreational properties in the South.
 I don’t think anyone who has visited it leaves without feeling its reverence.